Vast-Horizon/Gamry-Signal-Generator-Python3/README.md

 Green lead is positive.
 Red lead is negative.
 Blue lead is positive sensor.
 Orange lead is negative sensor.\
 For two terminal object, for example, a typical battery, connect the green and blue leads to its positive terminal, and the red, white, and orange leads to the negative terminal.

-Please keep the main program and the UI file under a same directory.
+Please keep the main program, the UI file, and img folder under a same directory.

 Signal file should only be a single list of data.